Arizona Paralegal Career and Salary Guide

 Arizona Certification

 Arizona paralegals may gain a career edge by pursuing state-level certifications that enable them to perform some legal tasks independently.
-The Legal Document Preparer (LDP) certification allows an individual to provide assistance in document preparation and related services without attorney supervision.
-Additionally, the Legal Paraprofessional (LP) certification allows qualified individuals to complete legal tasks in a specific area of the law after passing a competency exam.
-These certifications enable paralegals to take on additional responsibilities as they progress in their careers.
-A paralegal studies certificate or degree or seven years of paralegal work experience is required to be eligible for LP certification.
+The LDP credential allows individuals to prepare documents and related services without attorney supervision.
+The LP credential allows qualified individuals to complete legal tasks in a specific area of the law after passing a competency exam.
+These certifications allow paralegals to take on more responsibilities as they advance in their careers.
+A paralegal studies certificate or degree or seven years of paralegal work experience is required to be eligible for LP certification, and both credentials require passing an exam.

 Arizona Paralegal Career and Salary Outlook